mohamedashref371/QuranKareem/README.md

 - I extracted At-tafasir with some modifications from [KSU Ayat v1.4](https://quran.ksu.edu.sa/ayat/) and [Tanzil.net](https://tanzil.net/) to my database model.

 - I used the json files provided by this link to obtain the timing of the end of the verses: https://api.qurancdn.com/api/qdc/audio/reciters/{sheikh_number}/audio_files?chapter={surah_number}&segments=true <br><br>Some of the audio surahs contain iste3athah, and the json files start from the first verse.
-It may happen that the program accidentally reads the iste3athah with basmalah when reciting basmalah.
+It may happen that the program accidentally reads iste3athah with basmalah when reciting basmalah.
 This is not a problem with the database model structure and this will be updated later.

-I took the idea of recitation by selecting words from [Quran.com](https://quran.com)<br>
+'The idea of recitation by selecting words' was taken from [Quran.com](https://quran.com)<br>
 Since I quoted the words timings from [Quran.com](https://quran.com), I will adopt their calculation of the words of the Quran, which is 77429 words.

 You can now add any sheikh you want smoothly and easily through the program.<br>